Jemurai/policy/policies/Acceptable_Use_Policy.md

 # Audience
-All Jemurai employees need to be aware of the Acceptable Use Policy.
+All Jemurai employees need to be aware of the policy.

 # Policy Tracking